 I designed my own cards on Photoshop and uploaded the design to Moo for printing.
 The quality of the cards is outstanding, I totally recommend them.
 Make sure you include your blog address, email, and all social media handles.
 Use this link to take 20% off your order at Moo.
 (I get a discount too, so it’s a win-win!)

 Bring the business cards.
 If you are in the process of creating a website or a blog, be sure it has a sufficient amount of content available tor potential clients or people of interests to taka a look at.
 Alongside this, in order for it to be professional, having your site go live on the internet by looking into something such as web hosting canada puts you at an advantage at these conferences, especially if people want to take a look at your website on the spot.
 Getting a good web host provider will certainly help your blog become successful, it just means that you have a higher chance of people finding your blog and subscribing to it (and as a blogger this is obviously something that you want).
 So if you are thinking of starting a blog, or are thinking about getting a web host provider then you might be interested in checking out a company like Hosting Foundry, as they can help you find a web hosting provider that suits your needs.
 If you already have a blog when you go to conferences, at least you’ll have something to show them.
 Other things you need to so is charge your phone.
 Have a backup phone charger.
 Keep your camera with you all the time.
+If you are totally new to blogging and you aren’t sure what might be the best hosting site for you, you might be interested to check this Bluehost vs SiteGround review.
 Do your research ahead of time.
 Be familiar with the hashtags/social media handles/geolocations for the locations you go to, the conference, and the brands attending.
 Check out the hashtag before the event and get a sense of who will be attending.
 Many gals for your network will be there, know who to look for!
 This year, there were SO many girls attending the conference who I know from social media but have never met in real life!
 It’s funny, because you find yourself chatting and hanging out with them like old friends and then you may realize it’s the first time you’re actually meeting IRL.
 I always make the joke that bloggers are like pretty internet nerds… we all have a ton of internet friends we don’t know in real life lol!
 Knowing who will be there will help you 1) make plans for downtime, 2) break the ice when you’re introducing yourself to people for the first time.
 Knowing someone’s blog makes a great ice breaker!
 Last year, I had just gotten back from Italy and Spain and so many girls I was meeting for the FIRST TIME kept saying “Oh my gosh, how was your trip, it looked amazing!” and it was such a great feeling and really fostered a connection between us.
 (Plus, there’s nothing more embarrassing than when someone knows who you are and you can’t place them!)
 Knowing who to look for will help you remember who you wanted to talk to!
 A few times, I haven’t realized a certain person was at a conference and later see pics of them and kick myself for not saying hello!